-- 1. All children are invited to either a taster day or the Teddy Bears' Picnic, our induction event for new Reception starters. - 2.
+- 1. All children are invited to either a Discovery Day or members of the BG team will visit children within their own Nursery settings. - 2.
 The Admissions team will seek contact and transitional information from the previous setting so that we can assess each child's stage of development and particular needs.
 If any concerns are raised at this point, then further conversations will be arranged between the child's parents, and if appropriate, the previous setting.
 Reception staff and/or the Assistant Head Pre-Prep will seek to visit children within their current Nursery settings, or will speak with their key staff prior to the summer term of them starting at Bilton Grange. - 3.
-All Parents are invited to an Induction session prior to the summer holidays (or a meeting with the Form Teacher at another time if appropriate), and again at our New Parents' Drinks and Induction Talks at the start of term.
+New Starters will be invited to settling sessions or the Teddy Bears Picnic prior to their term of starting. - 4.
+All Parents are invited to an Induction session prior to the summer holidays (or a meeting with the Form Teacher at another time if appropriate), and again at our New Parents'

+Drinks and Induction Talks at the start of term.
 This is an opportunity to find out all about the year ahead and receive information about the EYFS curriculum, school routines, uniform and what to expect in the first few weeks of school.